-- Scrub the sweet potatoes.
-Using a fork, poke holes on each side of each potato.
-Rub with olive oil and sprinkle with sea salt.
+Poke holes on each side of each potato.
+Rub the potatoes with olive oil and sprinkle with sea salt.
 Roast for 1 hour, or until easily pierced with a fork.

-- While potatoes are roasting, dice the onion and sauté until caramelized in a large pan, 8-10 minutes.
+While the potatoes are roasting, sauté the onions in 2 tbsp of olive oil for 10 minutes.
 Add balsamic vinegar, stir to combine.
-Cook for 1-2 additional minutes, until all the vinegar has been absorbed.
+Cook for 1-2 additional minutes until all the vinegar has been absorbed.

-- Remove sweet potatoes from the oven, let cool for 10 minutes.
+Remove the sweet potatoes from the oven, let them cool for 10 minutes or until you can safely handle them.
 Cut each potato in half.
-Scoop out the insides into a bowl, but leave a layer to support the skin.
-Be very careful to not tear the delicate skin.
+Scoop out the insides into a bowl but leave a thin layer to support the skin.
+Be very careful to not tear the skin.

-- Add the balsamic onions, garlic powder, dried rosemary, and 1 T of goat cheese to the sweet potatoes.
-Season with salt and pepper.
+Add the balsamic onions, garlic powder, dried rosemary, salt, pepper, and 1 T of goat cheese to the sweet potato filling.
 Mix until cheese is fully combined.
-Scoop mixture back into the potato skins, top with extra goat cheese, parmesan cheese, and a sprinkle of rosemary.
-Put back in the oven for 15-20 minutes.
+Scoop the mixture back into the potato skins, top with extra goat cheese, parmesan cheese, and a sprinkle of rosemary.
+Put the tray back in the oven for 15-20 minutes.

-- Remove from the oven, drizzle balsamic glaze over the top and a sprinkle of parsley to garnish.
+Remove the sweet potatoes from the oven, drizzle balsamic glaze over the top and a sprinkle of parsley to garnish.
 Serve hot and enjoy!

 Do you prefer a classic sweet potato with just butter and a sprinkle of cinnamon, or do you like a fully loaded sweet potato?
 What are your favorite toppings?

 Never miss a Stacey Homemaker creation!